-Equal Opportunity Recruitment Diversification of workforce and equal opportunity recruitment have been thoroughly carried out at KOGAS as it can be seen from the rising numbers of veterans, disabled and former interns.
+Socially Fair Recruitment Diversification of workforce and socially fair recruitment have been thoroughly carried out at KOGAS as it can be seen from the rising numbers of veterans, disabled and former interns.
 A wide range of efforts to such commitment has been demonstrated by the rise in employment by 2.4~2.5%.
-For instance, veterans receive 5~10% additional points at open recruitments and have been selected with Veteran Eligibility Screening Test and blinds are provided with a special location for recruitment.
+For instance, veterans receive 5~10% additional points at socially fair recruitments and have been selected with Veteran Eligibility Screening Test and blinds are provided with a special location for recruitment.
 For disabled people, 5% of additional points will be added for them by each area.
 Also we have designated examination hall only for visually handicapped people.
-The equal opportunity recruitment is also present in the internship recruitment which saw the combination of 43% of women, 53% of local talents, 6% of high school graduates, and 6% of veterans.
+The socially fair recruitment is also present in the internship recruitment which saw the